webpack/concord/README.md

 * `object`: any javascript object (or primive value) is exported
 * `data`: data (no code: no functions or modified getter/setter)
   * `+immutable`: data will never be changed (allows optimizations like inlining)
+* `template-function`: a function returning a string is exported
+* `class`: a javascript constructor is exported
 * `stylesheet`: css rules are applied to the document
-* `stylesheet-rc`: stylesheet wrapped in a reference-counted container.
+* `rc-stylesheet`: stylesheet wrapped in a reference-counted container.
 * `text`: exported string
 * `url`: an URL